Bibz87/kubernetes-example/vault/helm/README.md

 # Vault Helm Chart

 HashiCorp Vault is a secret and sensitive data manager.
-With it, you can easily deal with application certificates, database credentials, passwords, API keys and more.
+With it, you can easily deal with digital certificates, database credentials, passwords, API keys and more.
 For more information, see the project's [website](https://www.vaultproject.io/).

 Kubernetes authentication configuration was originally taken from